Updated: 9/5/2022 | Mexico City Travel Guide

 Where to Drink in Mexico City

-- Back Door Bar – Also known as Brooklyn Speakeasy, this bar serves Italian fare and offers up some consistently delicious craft cocktails.
+- Back Door Bar – Also known as Brooklyn Rippers, this bar serves Italian fare and offers up some consistently delicious craft cocktails.
 You enter through a storage room door into a cozy den with sofas and an open roof.
 If you’re sensitive to smoke, you may want to avoid this place, otherwise, it’s worth it!

 - Cityzen – I trust any place with 3 different types of carajillos (coffee cocktails).
 This rooftop bar located on the 38th floor of the Sofitel hotel surprised us with its views and craft cocktails.
 You’ll need to make a reservation or stay in the hotel (just give your room number) to access the rooftop bar.